keziah55/DetectorBank/README.md

 ## Installation

-You need to install apt install autoconf-archive for lovely extra macros if you want this to build on debian.
+You need to `apt install autoconf-archive` for lovely extra macros if you want this to build on debian.

 Set up the build system if required